Ben Stiller Unlocks An 'Old-Fashioned' Prison Break In 'Escape At Dannemora'

 "What really interested me was how they were able to do this, how they were able to get away with this," Stiller says.
 "It seemed like such an old-fashioned sort of escape, and I thought, 'Wow, how can that happen in today's prison system?'"

-Stiller explores the nuts and bolts of the escape — which involved sledge hammering through brick walls and cutting into and an 18-inch steam pipe — in his seven-part Showtime series Escape at Dannemora.
+Stiller explores the nuts and bolts of the escape — which involved sledge hammering through brick walls and cutting into and shimmying through an 18-inch steam pipe — in his seven-part Showtime series Escape at Dannemora.
 The series also dives into the complicated relationship between Matt and Sweat (played by Benicio del Toro and Paul Dano) and Joyce "Tilly" Mitchell (Patricia Arquette), the civilian prison worker who enabled their escape.

 In the series, Stiller shows Mitchell exchanging sexual favors with both Matt and Sweat prior to the escape.
 Mitchell and Sweat maintain that their relationship was not sexual, but research and interviews with David Sweat made Stiller feel that it was a relationship "beyond the bounds" of what they claimed.
 And Stiller chose to dramatize it: "I wouldn't have put that in there if I didn't feel that that was closer to the truth," he says.